marmelab/react-admin/docs/CreateEdit.md

 );
 ```

-### `onSuccess`
+### `mutationOptions`

+You can customize the options you pass to react-query's `useMutation` hook, e.g. to override succes or error side effects, by setting the `mutationOptions` prop.

+Let's see an example with the success side effect.
 By default, when the save action succeeds, react-admin shows a notification, and redirects to another page.
-You can override this behavior and pass custom side effects by providing a function as `onSuccess` prop:
+You can override this behavior and pass custom success side effects by providing a `mutationOptions` prop with an `onSuccess` key:

 ```jsx
 import * as React from 'react';